 Conflict Drives All Stories

-Conflict is a vital component of drama.
-All stories basically illustrate the human struggle against various obstacles to ultimately succeed.
+Conflict is a vital component of drama and script writing.
+All stories basically explore the human struggle against various obstacles to ultimately succeed.

 There are three key levels of conflict that make stories more satisfying.
 Try using at least two of them, especially for your main character.
 All conflict types operate on a sliding scale.
 If you exclusively use one, your characters will become flat and your audience disengaged.

 1) EXTERNAL CONFLICT